 In this post, I’ll share the most picturesque cities and towns in Malta so that you easily can pick the ones that appeal the most to you for your vacation.

 Malta is jam-packed with historical buildings and sites so you won’t be bored.
 Here you’ll find anything from enchanting fisherman’s villages to quaint medieval cities.
+Whether you travel to Malta in the winter or summer, there are wonderful destinations to be explored.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.